near/nearcore/docs/practices/fast_builds.md

 Optimizing build times is a bit of a black art, so please do benchmarks on your machine to verify that the improvements work for you.
-Changing some configuration and making some type, which prevents it from improving build times is an extremely common failure mode!
+Changing some configuration and making a typo, which prevents it from improving build times is an extremely common failure mode!

 [Rust Perf Book](https://nnethercote.github.io/perf-book/compile-times.html)